 - High fiber foods (psyllium, nuts, seeds, avocado, cocoa)

 - Lemon juice

 Coping Mechanisms for Anxiety-Related Nausea

 Given that nausea stemming from anxiety is a multifaceted psychosomatic issue, there is no fixed treatment which is guaranteed to bring relief.
 Instead, a mindful lifestyle, whereby you pay attention to your thoughts and the emotions which they spur, is the best means of quelling your discomfort.

 This being said, there are however numerous natural remedies which are known to bring relief, depending on the exact nature of your nausea.
 Here are a few of the best ways to ease nausea which is rooted in anxiety.

 Ginger tea and ginger essential oil work wonders for nausea, regardless of what is causing it.
 Drink ginger tea throughout the day to heal your gut, strengthen your immune system and reduce the chance of nausea being felt when anxiety arises.

-Vitamin B6, such as is found in foods such as soy, lentils, sweet potatoes, carrots and whole-grains, have been proven to grant great relief from nausea and indigestion.
+Vitamin B6, such as is found in foods such as crab, liver, nuts, and salmon, have been proven to grant great relief from nausea and indigestion.
 Just 25 milligrams are needed three times a day to facilitate reliable relief.

 Peppermint and peppermint essential oil are great antispasmodics and are antiemetic.
 The smell alone will help prevent nausea and vomiting.
 Just rub one or two drops onto the back of your neck and the underside of your feet.
 You can also add a few drops to your bath, or to a cool compress, for rapid relief.